 Aside from her commissioned work, Olga also creates music for her own pleasure and artistic endeavour.

 Much of Olga’s personal work was originally released anonymously under the pseudonym Strië.
 The alias was borne of a desire to sever ties with her past musical identity, to make daring new music for music’s sake and to do so with freedom and impunity.
-The music explores the atmospheric and unobtrusive nature of ambient music, a style which has captured her imagination for many years.

 As Strië, Olga has released albums with record labels Soundscaping, Time Released Sound and Serein.